tetratecx/tsb-single-vm/README.md

 Topologies are the infra-structure part of the repo, and are expressed in JSON files.

 Topologies determine:
-- the names of your clusters (mapping to minikube profiles, k8s cluster contexts and docker networks)
+- the names of your clusters (mapping to kubectl contexts and docker networks)
 - how many kubernetes clusters you want
 - how many tsb managementplane and controlplane clusters you want
 - the networking aspects of those clusters (in terms of region/zone)